Council Tax Charge

 Council Tax Changes in 2017/2018

-From 1 April 2017 the Scottish Government is changing the basis on which properties are assessed for Council Tax and this will increase the charge for Council Tax properties that are banded E to H. Inverclyde Council has no discretion in this matter and must apply these increases to the Council Tax charges from 1 April 2017.
+From 1 April 2017 the Scottish Government changed the basis on which properties are assessed for Council Tax and this increased the charge for Council Tax properties that are banded E to H. Inverclyde Council has no discretion in this matter and must apply these increases to the Council Tax charges from 1 April 2017.
 Households living in properties in bands A to D are not affected by these increases.

 Further information on the Council Tax increases by the Scottish Government can be found on their website.

 Council Tax Charges 2018/19